 Amex Explorer Now Has A Sign-Up Bonus Of 50,000 Points

-American express recently launched a new credit card, it’s called Amex Explorer and it’s now my go-to favourite credit card.
+American launched the Explorer card just over a year ago and it’s been in my wallet ever since.
+The Explorer is now my go-to favourite credit card.
 That’s a big statement… i know.

 Here’s why I love the Amex Explorer Credit Card!